Improving systematic uncertainties on precision two-body mass measurements: Formalism

 where $t$ is the thickness of the material and the parameters $a_i$ depend on both the material and particle type \footnote{Parameterizing in this way is convenient as $a_0$ only depends on the properties of the material and hence can be more easily related to the radiation length.}.
 The logarithmic dependence on the momentum means that $\delta$ is often taken to be constant, especially at high momentum.
 The bias on the parent mass from energy loss is

-implying the bias on the mass from the energy loss decreases with increasing daughter momentum.
-As in the case of the momentum scale bias, the $\KSPIPI$ decay mode is more sensitive to energy-loss than the $\LPPI$ decay but the dependence is different.
-Using the simulation sample in Section~\ref{sec:simulation} it is found that $\Delta m_{\Lz} \sim 0.3 \cdot \Delta m_{\KS}$ (\textit{cf.} 0.15 for the ratio in the case of a momentum scale bias).
+implying the mass bias due to energy loss decreases with increasing daughter momentum.
+For a forward detector such as LHCb, energy loss has a larger impact on $\KS$ decays compared to heavier resonances such as the $\Upsilon$ resonances or $Z^0$.
+As in the case of the momentum scale bias, the $\KSPIPI$ decay mode is more sensitive to energy-loss than the $\LPPI$ decay, but the dependence is different.
+Using the simulation sample described in Section~\ref{sec:simulation} it is found that $\Delta m_{\Lz} \sim 0.3 \cdot \Delta m_{\KS}$ (\textit{cf.} 0.15 for the ratio in the case of a momentum scale bias).
 This illustrates an important point.
 Imagine a bias on the $\KS$ mass is observed in data.
-Fitting the full $\KSPIPI$ sample it is possible to determine and correct for a momentum scale bias.
-However, if the bias is in fact due to energy loss the determined correction and assigned systematic uncertainty will be too small.
-That is in applying a calibration derived from a control mode to other modes a good understanding of the physical cause of the bias is needed.\footnote{This also highlights that the use of several control modes with different kinematics is a powerful way to control systematic effects.} Equation~\ref{eq:delta} simplifies for $\KS$ decays with $\R \approx 1$ where $p_1 = p_2 = \MOMK/2$ and $\delta = \delta_1 = \delta_2$ to
+Fitting the full $\KSPIPI$ sample, it is possible to determine and correct for a momentum scale bias.
+However, if the bias is in fact due to energy loss, the determined correction and assigned systematic uncertainty will be too small.
+That is, in applying a calibration derived from a control mode to other modes, a good understanding of the physical cause of the bias is needed.\footnote{This also highlights that the use of several control modes with different kinematics is a powerful way to control systematic effects.} Equation~\ref{eq:delta} simplifies for $\KS$ decays with $\R \approx 1$ where $p_1 = p_2 = \MOMK/2$ and $\delta = \delta_1 = \delta_2$ to

-Another possible effect is a curvature bias due to detector misalignment~\cite{Amoraal:2012qn}.
-For a forward spectrometer, such as LHCb, a misalignment that leads to a curvature bias is a small displacement, in the bending plane, of the detectors upstream and downstream of the magnet.
-Defining the curvature of the particle $i$ as $\omega_i = q_i/p_i$, where $q_i$ is the particle charge, the effect of a curvature bias $\omega_i \to \omega_i + \Delta\omega$ on the two-body invariant mass is